 Vaccines are known to be the most cost-effective and efficacious method to lessen the disease burden of infectious diseases.
-Thus, experts are striving towards developing an effective vaccine to combat the
+Thus, experts are striving towards developing an effective vaccine to combat the spread of COVID-19.
+This includes plant-derived vaccines, which can be produced with less cost in high amounts, carrier plants are readily accepted by patients and antigens derived from them are stable and can be stored for a long time.

 A team of researchers from the Queensland University of Technology led the genome sequencing of a native tobacco plant (Nicotiana benthamiana) years before the COVID-19 pandemic broke.
 They used the genome sequence of the plant in the development of a vaccine for COVID-19.
-The plant is a good candidate as biofactory because of its potential to make large quantities of high-quality vaccine and antibodies considering it has 60,000 genes, which is double the number of genes of an ordinary plant.12
+The plant is a good candidate as biofactory because of its potential to make large quantities of high-quality vaccine and antibodies considering it has 60,000 genes, which is double the number of genes of an ordinary plant.

 Medicago, a biopharmaceutical company based in Canada, have successfully developed a Virus-Like Particle (VLP) of the coronavirus 20 days after obtaining the SARS-CoV-2 genetic sequence using proprietary plant-based technology.
 Obtaining the VLP is the initial step towards developing a vaccine for COVID-19, which will be followed by preclinical testing for safety and efficacy.
-Instead of using egg-based methods to develop vaccines, their technology inserts a genetic sequence into Agrobacterium, a common soil bacterium that is taken up by plants.
-Then the plant produces the protein that can serve as a vaccine.13
+Instead of using eggbased methods to develop vaccine, their technology inserts a genetic sequence into Agrobacterium, a common soil bacterium that is taken up by plants.
+Then the plant produces the protein that can serve as a vaccine.

 British American Tobacco, through its biotech subsidiary in the US, Kentucky BioProcessing (KBP), is developing a potential vaccine for COVID-19 and is currently in pre-clinical testing.
 Experts at KBP cloned a part of the genetic sequence of SARS-CoV-2 which they used to develop a potential antigen.
 Then the antigen was inserted into tobacco plants for reproduction.
-Compared to conventional methods, the use of tobacco as a biofactory is considered safer because the plants cannot host pathogens that can cause human diseases and allergies.
+Compared to conventional methods, the use of tobacco as biofactory is considered safer because the plants cannot host pathogens that can cause human diseases and allergies.
 The production time is also faster because the elements of the vaccine accumulate in tobacco plants much quicker - six weeks in particular, compared to several months using conventional methods.
 The vaccine formulation can be stored at room temperature, unlike conventional vaccines which must be stored in low temperature.
-Moreover, it can possibly deliver effective immune response in just one dose.14
+Moreover, it can possibly deliver effective immune response in just one dose.

-Nanoengineers at the University of California San Diego are exploring using a plant virus in developing a COVID-19 vaccine that can be shipped anywhere around the globe without the need for refrigeration.
+Nanoengineers at the University of California San Diego are exploring on using a plant virus in developing a COVID-19 vaccine that can be shipped anywhere around the globe without the need for refrigeration.
 The team is using a plant virus that infects legumes, thus non-infectious to humans.

-They engineer the virus to look like the COVID-19 virus then molecular signatures specific to SARS-CoV-2 will be placed on the surface of the virus to stimulate immune response.15
+They engineer the virus to look like the COVID-19 virus then molecular signatures specific to SARS-CoV-2 will be placed on the surface of the virus to stimulate immune response.